BlBar2020/Task-Manager/README.md

+## Branch Update

+Please note that we have transitioned our default branch from `main` to `master`.
+All future updates and commits will be made to the `master` branch.

 # Task Manager

 A web application designed to help manage tasks with different priorities, enhanced by a real-time interactive interface using WebSockets.
 This application is ideal for tracking tasks and their completion status without the need to reload the page.